 Early before the race we got our obligatory pre-race group photo in the high school gym staging area!
 Don’t you just love Miles’ bedhead?
 I ran a 3:44:25 (8:33 pace), and several us ran Boston qualifiers.

 I only have one word for this post-race photo… Ouch!
 BTW, guess which one of these guys just qualified for Boston.
 Don’t let their expressions fool you!

 The 2005 shirt was a baseball style cotton shirt.
 Here my friends Rich and Miles (with Martin) are modeling the 2005 marathon shirts.

 By my return for the 2006, 2007, and 2010 races they had switched over to technical shirts.
 Yay!
 In 2006 I ran a 3:48:52 (8:44 pace) and in 2007 I ran a 4:22:24 (10:00 pace).

 In 2006 Bill and I got this poster and had the artists sign it.
-It’s hanging in our basement with other race posters and running related items.
+It still hangs in our basement with other race posters and running related items.

 The 2010 Steamtown Marathon was the only time that I truly hit the wall in a race.
 I drove up with my Cruiser friend Terri (we’d done other girl’s weekend races together and always had a blast).
 We met another Cruiser friend, Beth, her brother and a couple of runners from Miles Run group at a little Italian restaurant for our pre-race dinner.

 Terri and I looked in all three gyms (that looked like this) and the porta-potty lines for our other running buddies the morning of the race but couldn’t find them.
 We decided that while we were entering one gym looking for them, they were exiting and entering another gym looking for us!